fcambus/telize/README.md

 address and to query location information from any IP address.
 It outputs JSON-encoded IP geolocation data, and supports both JSON and JSONP.

+Geolocation operations are performed using Nginx GeoIP module which caches the database in RAM.
+Therefore, Telize has very minimal overhead and should be blazing fast.

 ## Requirements

 ### Nginx modules